 To reduce the complexity and duration of the final assembly and integration of the barrel strip system into the future tracker the UK group has proposed the use of pre-fabricated, fully pre-tested, interchangeable service modules containing the type I services (cooling, power, HV, interlocks and optical) for an azimuthal slice of the barrel tracker.
 These services run between the staves at the end of the cylinders, past the forward disk and to the PP1 feed-through at the end of the tracker.

 In this task the existing service module prototypes will be evolved to match the 130nm service routing, prototyped and qualified.
-The mounting of the service modules within the tracker outer support cylinder will also be developed..
+The mounting of the service modules within the tracker outer support cylinder will also be developed.
 The tooling to fabricate the service modules will be built and tested.
 A pre-production module will be produced.

 Experience with the current detector strongly motivates a strong emphasis on design and prototype studies of the cooling services.
 The service module will include any manifolds and a study of risk minimisation will be undertaken..